RS-24 / SS-29/ Yars-M

 Analysis By Charles P. Vick, Senior Analyst, Globalsecurity.org

-The RS-24 is a new-generation intercontinental ballistic missile, which is equipped with a multiple independently targetable reentry vehicle (MIRV) warhead.
-The RS-24 ICBM, which will replace the older SS-18 and SS-19 missiles by 2026, is expected to greatly strengthen the Strategic Missile Forces (SMF) strike capability, as well as that of its allies until the mid-21st century.
-The RS-24 missile will be deployed both in silos and on mobile platforms and together with the Topol-M single-warhead ICBM will constitute the core of Russia's SMF in the future.
+The RS-24 is a new-generation 10,000 kilometer range intercontinental ballistic missile, which is equipped with three and or four multiple independently target able reentry vehicle (MIRV) warhead configurations.
+The RS-24 ICBM, which will replace the older SS-18 and SS-19 missiles by 2026, is expected to greatly strengthen the Strategic Missile Forces (SMF) [RVSN] strike capability with its 20% greater throw-weight capability over previous missiles designs, as well as that of its allies until the mid-21st century.
+The RS-24 missile will be deployed both in silos and on semi-mobile platforms and together with the Topol-M single-warhead ICBM will constitute the core of Russia's SMF in the future.
 By 2020 the Russian strategic Missile Forces (RVSN) expect to have 170 Topol-M’s with 108 RS-24’s in service both in Silo’s and semi-mobile configuration in addition to 30 silo based SS-19’s.
-All SS-18’s ICBM’s are expected to be replaced by the new in R&D follow-on SS-X?? heavy liquid propellant, ten warheads MIRV’ed ICBM by 2026.
-The similar ICBM is in the R&D phase of its being designed by the Russian Federation missile industry.
+All SS-18’s ICBM’s are expected to be replaced by the new in R&D follow-on SS--X?
+Sarmatian heavy liquid propellant, multiple warheads MIRV’ed ICBM by 2026.
+Russia's State Rocket Center V. P. Makeyev of (Miass) and NGO's Engineering (Reutov) along with NPO Mashinostroyeniyais is developing the new Sarmatian ICBM.

-Though open press information suggests it to be capable of carrying 10 RV's which is questionable because they would have to be stacked based on the observed design.
-The RS-24 would seem to be deployed operationally with three or four warheads composed of 1,500 kilogram greater payload capacity than the 11,000 km range Topol-M, SS-27, Stalin series with its single 1,000-1,200 kilogram warhead mass.
+Though open press information suggests it to be capable of carrying 10 RV's it is in fact only capable of carrying single and 3 and 4 warhead package designs.
+The RS-24has been deployed operationally with three or four warheads composed of 1,500 kilogram greater payload capacity than the 11,000 km range Topol-M, SS-27, Stalin series with its single 1,000-1,200 kilogram warhead mass.
+Early field deployment of strategic ballistic missile is the standard Soviet/Russian practice to ring out the system as it is also being flight tested.
+This is in fact the case for the RS-24 Yars that is now deployed in the Tagil and Novosibirsk divisions of the RVSN.

 Previous reportage is as follows: